Fionnuala Flaherty: Early life

-From Inishmore on the Aran Islands, she is a native Irish speaker.
+From Inishmore on the Aran Islands, Flaherty is a native Irish speaker.
 She previously worked as teacher in Dublin before pursuing a career in acting.

 Career

-She featured in TG4 series Corp agus Anam prior to her first feature film role in Out of Innocence (2016), a film about the Kerry babies case for which picked up three best actress awards on the European Independent Film Festival circuit.
+Flaherty featured in TG4 series Corp agus Anam prior to her first feature film role in Out of Innocence (2016), a film about the Kerry babies case for which picked up three best actress awards on the European Independent Film Festival circuit.
 She appeared in TG4 Irish western series An Klondike (known internationally as Dominion Creek).

-She had a long running role as Garda Diana in Irish soap opera Ros na Rún.
-In 2021, she played nurse Siobahn in Irish film Foscadh (Shelter), adapted from Donal Ryan’s critically-acclaimed novel The Thing About December by writer/director Seán Breathnach.
+She had a long running role as Garda Diana in the Irish soap opera Ros na Rún.
+In 2021, she played nurse Siobahn in the Irish film Foscadh (Shelter), adapted from Donal Ryan’s critically-acclaimed novel The Thing About December by writer/director Seán Breathnach.
 The film was selected as the Irish entry for the Best International Feature Film at the 94th Academy Awards.

-In 2024, she could be seen as Caitlin in Irish musical fictional biopic Kneecap, playing the Irish-speaking wife of band member JJ "DJ Próvaí" Ó Dochartaigh, who portrayed a version of himself in the film.
+In 2024, she could be seen as Caitlin in the Irish musical biopic Kneecap, playing the Irish-speaking wife of band member JJ "DJ Próvaí" Ó Dochartaigh, who portrayed a version of himself in the film.
 For her role in the film she was nominated at the 21st Irish Film & Television Awards for Best Supporting Actress in a film, with the award ultimately being won by Saoirse Ronan for Blitz.